chaoge525/soafee_demo/documentation/overview.rst

 Layer Dependencies
 -------------------

 The repository contains Yocto layers that require dependencies as follows.
-The layers revisions are related to the EWAOL v0.2 release.

 The ``meta-ewaol-distro`` layer depends on: